MynaMeisKai/Accuknox-Django-Assignment-SJS/README.md

 open cmd in windows

-if you need a virtual environment for this project just use this command -> <venv name> is "any name"
+if you need a virtual environment for this project just use this command -> -venv name- is "any name"

-	python -m venv <venv name>
+	python -m venv venv name

 	<venv name>\Scripts\activate